rails/rails/guides/source/testing.md

 channels/                        fixtures/                        integration/                     models/                          test_helper.rb
 ```

+### Test Directories

-The `helpers`, `mailers`, and `models` directories are meant to hold tests for view helpers, mailers, and models, respectively.
-The `channels` directory is meant to hold tests for Action Cable connection and channels.
-The `controllers` directory is meant to hold tests for controllers, routes, and views.
-The `integration` directory is meant to hold tests for interactions between controllers.
+The `helpers`, `mailers`, and `models` directories are where tests for view helpers, mailers, and models respectively should be stored.
+The `channels` directory is where tests for Action Cable connection and channels should be stored.
+The `controllers` directory is where tests for controllers, routes, and views should be stored.
+The `integration` directory is where tests for interactions between controllers should be stored.

 The system test directory holds system tests, which are used for full browser
 testing of your application.
 System tests allow you to test your application